 The Charter Boat Fishery applies pressure on reef, seagrass and sand biodiversity and ecosystems through the removal of various species including sharks.
-Detailed spatial information is unavailable, but it is understood that charter fishing activity is relatively minor in the SKIMP.
 Baseline information at a range of scales is available on the harvest of selected species:

 - The annual statewide retained catch of the Charter Boat Fishery increased from about 110,000 fish or invertebrates in 2006/07 to about 148,000 in 2009/10 and then increased to about 154,000 in 2011/12.
-King George whiting, snapper and bight redfish were most frequently targeted but at least 70 different marine species were taken, including finfish, rays and skates, sharks, crustaceans, and molluscs (Tsolos 2013). - The annual retained catch in the Gulf St. Vincent/Kangaroo Island region (see Appendix C) decreased from about 90,000 to 82,000 fish or invertebrates between 2009/10 and 2011/12 and reduced from 61 to 54 per cent of the statewide charter boat harvest).
-Throughout this period, King George whiting remained the most frequently caught fish, followed by bight redfish and snapper (Tsolos 2013).
+King George whiting, snapper and bight redfish were most frequently targeted but at least 70 different marine species were taken, including finfish, rays and skates, sharks, crustaceans, and molluscs (Tsolos 2013). - The annual retained catch in the Victor Harbor/South East region (see Appendix C) decreased from 3720 to 3302 fish or invertebrates between 2009/10 to 2011/12, while remaining at 2 per cent of the statewide charter boat harvest.
+During this period, snapper remained the most frequently caught fish, followed by King George whiting, tuna and bight redfish (Tsolos 2013).